 Owing money to the IRS can be very intimidating.
 Just one little technical mistake could haunt you for years and cost you unknowable amounts of time and money.

-The tax codes are EXTREMELY confusing - even for a IRS Tax Lawyer in Austin TX.
+The tax codes are EXTREMELY confusing - even for an Income Tax Relief Advocate in Austin TX.
 So many Americans end up in a situation where they owe more to the IRS than they can afford.
 Many people end up with LARGE debts to the IRS and do not get IRS debt forgiveness.
 The IRS is the world's most powerful collection agency.
 If you are in this situation, they can do some terrifying things like take your home, empty your bank accounts, garnish your wages, and many other things that no other collection agency can do.

 We promise to provide you with the relief you need to negotiate with the IRS in confidence.
 Your dedicated Tax Relief Advocate will create a custom resolution to fit your specific tax needs.